 In 10 Instructive Ways For Marathon Training Progress, we were talking about the 10 key factors to Marathon Training and what they consist of.
-In How to develop Marathon training to Really Outstanding Results, we will talk about how to develop the Lactate threshold LT, since it’s the crucial factor in running the long distances faster: We can divide them into 4 main groups:
+In how to develop Marathon training for outstanding results, we will talk about how to develop the Lactate threshold LT, since it’s the crucial factor in running the long distances faster: We can divide them into 4 main groups:

 - Hill training

 A tempo run is the classic training type to move the LT.
 The tempo run is 20 to 40 minutes running by an intensity corresponding to the LT or the area around.
 By running just below this limit, develops the body’s ability to convert the lactate faster, which means that you move the limit and become able to train harder.
 In addition to these physical advantages, tempo run also develops a psychological feeling for setting the pace and build up your confidence that you can maintain a tough pace for a longer time.

 A tempo run will usually start with about 2 – 3 kilometers warm-up followed by 5 to 8 kilometers tempo run with an intensity that corresponds to your 15-kilometer pace, finished by 2 – 3 kilometers cool down.
 It’s hard training which besides the positive effect of LT, also will give you a mental toughness that makes it easier to cope with hard training runs and the race you look forward to.